chakitg/spooky-world/README.md

+## What I Learnt

+I learnt about the parallax effect.
+Parallax scrolling is a web design technique in which the website background moves at a slower pace than the foreground.

+I developed the understanding of EventListners and there vast number of possibilities to add functioning into the website.

 ## 🚀 About Me
 Im a Fullstack Developer, part-time teacher and a forever student.
 I learn new things in tech everyday along with other subjects like mathematics, competitive programing etc.